-Replacing a Lost License in CaliforniaPage Overview
+Replacing a Lost License in California

-- Visit your local California DMV office.
+- Visit a local California DMV office.

 - Provide proof of your identity, SSN, and residency.

-- Pay the $27 duplicate license fee.
+- Pay the $36 duplicate license fee.

-These are the same forms you used to apply for your driver's license or CDL, but this time you'll mark the options noting your license has been lost or stolen (see “Reporting a Lost License" below).
+You'll bring all of the same documents and forms you used to apply for your original license, but this time you'll mark the options noting your license has been lost or stolen (see Reporting a Lost License below).

 - Pay the applicable fee (the CA DMV accepts personal checks, money orders, and debit cards, but NO credit cards):

-- Class C driver license: $27.
+- Class C driver license: $36.

-- Commercial Class C: $30.
+- Commercial Class C: $43.

-- Commercial Class A or B: $30.
+- Commercial Class A or B: $43.

-- Have your picture and thumbprint taken.
+- Have your thumbprint taken.

-You will not be required to retake any tests, unless you are a brand new resident to the state who has lost your previous out-of-state driver's license to transfer (please see “Out-of-State License Replacement" below).
+You will not be required to retake any tests, unless you are a brand new resident to the state who has lost your previous out-of-state driver's license to transfer (please see Out-of-State Replacements below).

 Interim CA Driver's License

-Before you leave the DMV office, you'll receive an interim license (or a receipt, if you're applying for a replacement ID card) that is valid for 90 days.
+Before you leave the DMV office, you'll receive an interim license (or a receipt, if you're applying for a replacement ID card) that is valid for 60 days.

 The CA DMV will mail your replacement license within 60 days of application, so make sure your correct address is on file.
 If you don't receive your duplicate license or ID card within that time, call (800) 777-0133 to check the status.

-Driving Without a Replacement or Interim License
+WARNING: Driving Without a License

 When you complete the application for a duplicate license (see above), you'll mark on the form whether your license was lost or stolen.
 The CA DMV considers this a sufficient way to report the incident to the Department.